JorelAli/AllAssets/Developer documentation.md

 API overview
 ------------
 The AllAssets API has been designed for ease of use and to allow your plugin to cooperate with AllAssets in order to give the best result possible.
-All of the API classes can be found in io.github.Skepter.AllAssets.API
+All of the API classes can be found in io.github.skepter.allassets.api

 FireworkBuilder
 -----------------